vinkrish/vinkrish.github.io/content/blog/aot/index.md

             file.write(line)
 ```

-5. Final step is to use OpenCV to add border and write text on it.
+5. Overlay Text on Images using OpenCV

+Finally, I added a bottom border to each image and overlaid the corresponding English text.
+Since OpenCV doesn’t wrap text automatically, I added logic to manually break lines.

 ```python
 import sys